lucasMesquitaBorges/paravel/readme.md

 ## About Paravel
 Paravel is a project about creating a Web Api to automatically generate parallel code from sequential code.

-To generate parallel code, is used third dependencies frameworks to analyze parallel dependencies and false dependencies, after that the code is anotated.
+To generate parallel code, is used third dependencies code anotaters and compilers to analyze parallel dependencies and false dependencies.

-Anotating a code specifies loops that can be iterated parallely, variables that must be created and other false dependencies that must be removed to increase parallel granularity.
+Anotating a code specifies loops that can be iterated parallely, variables that must be created and other false variables dependencies that should be removed to increase parallel granularity and improve execution performance.

-The anotated code can be parallelized with a parallel compiler that will generate the parallel code.
+The anotated code can be parallelized using a parallel compiler to generate the parallel code.

 ## Roadmap
-All roadmap steps must be implemented with independent api calls.
 * ~~Anotate C and C++ sequential code with [DawnCC](https://github.com/gleisonsdm/DawnCC-Compiler).~~
 * ~~Generate CUDA and OpenCL code from C anotated code with [PPCG](https://github.com/Meinersbur/ppcg).~~
 * ~~Compile and run CUDA and OpenCL code.~~